 - Chicken Ramen in less than 30 minutes

 - Chicken Burrito Bowls one pot

-Take the filling from your favorite egg roll recipe, sauté it all together in a skillet, and you're left with an Egg Roll in a Bowl!
-This egg roll in a bowl skips the wrappers and deep frying leaving you with a much healthier, 30-minute meal.
+Take the filling from your favorite egg roll recipe, saute it all together in a skillet, and you're left with Egg Roll in a Bowl!
+This recipe skips the wrappers and deep frying, leaving you with a much healthier, 30-minute meal.